chenxran/chenxran.github.io/_pages/about.md

 - LLM as authentic reasoner for extending scientific frontiers.
 - Broader applications of AI for Science.

-I am currently seeking a Ph.D. position for Fall 2024.
+I am currently seeking a Ph.D. position for Fall 2024!
+If you are interested in my research, please feel free to contact me.

 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.